gliptak/lecture-source-py/source/rst/python_essentials.rst

 Nevertheless, let's write our own function approximation routine as an exercise.

-In particular, without using any imports, write a function ``linapprox`` that takes as arguments
+In particular, without using any import, write a function ``linapprox`` that takes as arguments

 * A function ``f`` mapping some interval :math:`[a, b]` into :math:`\mathbb R`.